benlangfeld/benlangfeld.github.com/_posts/2012-07-19-refactoring-for-srp.md

 ---
-title: Refactoring for SRP: an example
+title: Refactoring for SRP - an example

 excerpt: There is much material available online that covers the theory of the Single Responsibility Principle (SRP), but few real world examples.
 Here's one taken from a medium size open-source codebase just this week.